From Crisis to Opportunity: Bouncing Back After a Stock Outage

 B. Optimization of forecasting and demand management:

-- Using advanced data: Retailers can leverage data analytics to identify hidden trends and patterns in historical data.
-Which allows them to improve the accuracy of demand forecasts to more effectively adjust their inventory levels based on forecasted demand.
+1. Using advanced data: Retailers can leverage data analytics to identify hidden trends and patterns in historical data.
+This enables them to improve the accuracy of demand forecasts, and to adjust their stock levels more effectively in line with forecast demand.

 C. Diversification of supply sources and reduction of dependencies: